mpanighetti/dnd5e-spells/7th-level/tune-of-ages.md

 - **Casting Time:** 1 hour
 - **Range:** 30 feet
-- **Components:** V, S, M (a magic item or a willing creature from the destination time period; a musical instrument worth at least 1 gp)
+- **Components:** V, S, M (a magic item or a willing creature from the destination time period; an instrument worth at least 1 gp)
 - **Duration:** Instantaneous
 - **Classes:** Bard